Periods and harmonic analysis on spherical varieties: Speculation on a global period formula

 factorizes as a product of local $\HH(K_v)$-biinvariant Hermitian forms $\P_v$ on the representations $\pi_v$.
 Of course, this period integral is not always convergent, and has to be suitably regularized. \textbf{In the discussion that follows we assume such a regularization.}

 \underline{ Basic question.} {\em Is it possible to give a purely local expression for $\P_v$? }

-Let us make this more precise by formulating the answer given by Ichino-Ikeda \cite{II}, based on the results of Waldspurger \cite{Waldspurger-torus} and others.
+Let us make this more precise by formulating the answer given by Ichino--Ikeda \cite{II}, based on the results of Waldspurger \cite{Waldspurger-torus} and others.
 First, assume that $\XX$ is ``strongly tempered'', and let $\P^\Planch_v$ be the ``canonical hermitian form'' discussed in \S \ref{canhermform}:

 The case under consideration in \cite{II} is $\GG = \SSO_V \times \SSO_{V\oplus \Ga}$, where $V$ is a nondegenerate quadratic space, and $\HH=$the diagonal copy of $\SSO_V$ in $\GG$.
 If $\pi$ is a tempered and cuspidal automorphic representation of $\GG$ (in this case there is a unique, up to scalar, embedding of $\pi$ in $C^\infty([\GG])$), and we fix a \emph{unitary} such embedding, then by the Arthur conjectures it should be attached to a ``global Arthur parameter'' $\phi$ (cf.\ \S \ref{Artur}) whose centralizer in the connected dual group $\check G$ is a finite $2$-group $S_\phi$, and which is trivial on the ``Arthur $\SL_2$'' -- i.e., it is a global Langlands parameter.
 In that case, Ichino and Ikeda conjecture: